johnofleek/mdot2usbc_notes/README.md

-# mdot2usbc_notes
+# mdot2usbc_notes/README.md
-This git contains information about the M.2 module to USB C adapter board
+This git (https://github.com/johnofleek/mdot2usbc_notes/) contains information about the M.2 module to USB C adapter board

+John Thompson 20190307

 *What does the M.2 to USB C board (PCA) do?*
 It interfaces (adapts) USB C to M.2 plug in modules